ShawnMurd/ShawnMurd.github.io/README.md

 ~Make equations more accurate by accounting for the change in the latent heat of vaporization with temperature

-~BUG: Calculator does not work if the mixing ratio is 10g/kg or larger
+~BUG: Calculator does not work if the mixing ratio is 10g/kg or larger (resolved, but need additional testing)